The gross margin is a measure of business success.

 Add these variables to the equation to calculate gross profit.
 You calculate the percentage of every dollar that you keep after a sale.
 If your profit margin is 17%, then your gross profit per dollar is.17c.
 These factors combine to give business leaders insight into how they use their resources.
 They also provide a number to help them focus when setting strategic goals.

-A good average to high gross margin is between 10%-20%.
+A good average to high percentage is between 10%-20%.
 However, the best gross margin for a business depends on its industry.
 Low-profit margins are typical in mining, grocery retail, assisted living, and assisted living industries.
 Industries such as dentistry, vehicle rental, and accounting have 15% and 15% profit margins.
 A company’s gross margin is a measure that shows how much it can invest and how far away it is from its break-even point.

 Here are some factors that can affect gross margin